Cancelled expressways in Toronto: East Metro Freeway

-Markham continues to seeks an arterial road connection south to Highway 401.
+Markham continues to seek an arterial road connection south to Highway 401.
 Toronto has not corresponded by rerouting Morningside Road to meet the southern end of Ninth Line at Steeles Avenue.
 The current plan is to extend Morningside Avenue from McNicoll Avenue to end at Steeles Avenue just east of Tapscott Road using a private right of way and then widening (six lanes) of Steeles from just east of Markham Road to Ninth Line.
 New traffic lights and wider roadway should eliminate the bottleneck along Steeles to Ninth Line.
 The direct connection is not possible as it would need to cut across Cedar Brae Golf Club and build on lands close to Rouge River.

 Richview Expressway

 The Richview Expressway was named after the Richview Sideroad, a separate roadway which is today Eglinton Avenue through Etobicoke.
 It was only partially completed due to concerns of low use and opposition from local residents.
 Even though the Richview Expressway was never built, it did result in the provision of a wide right-of-way along the Eglinton Avenue corridor (after the Humber River was bridged and the Richview Sideroad designated as part of Eglinton) from Black Creek Drive to Highway 427.
 The present interchange of Highway 401 and Highway 427 includes several high-speed flyover ramps to and from Eglinton Avenue, which were originally meant for the Richview Expressway.

 The Richview Expressway has also been known as the Hamilton Expressway since the original routing for Highway 403 (a highway route for Torontonians to travel to Hamilton) was planned to terminate at the present site of the interchange between Highway 401 and Highway 427.
 If the original routing of Highway 403 had been carried out, then Metro's Richview Expressway would have been considered a municipal extension of Highway 403.
 However, the province realigned Highway 403 to turn north and meet Highway 401 at a new junction, which was also designed to accommodate the new Highway 410 to Brampton, while Highway 401 was widened to a collector-express system between Highway 403 to Highway 427.
-The right of way (through Mississauga) between Highway 403 and the proposed expressway was later used for an arterial called Eastgate Parkway.
+A portion of the right of way (through Mississauga) between Highway 403 and the Richview Expressway was later used for an arterial called Eastgate Parkway which only runs a short distance before curving north and terminating at Eglinton Avenue just west of Mississauga's boundary with Etobicoke, while the rest of the corridor for the Richview remained unbuilt.

 Lands allocated for the Richview Expressway were sold off.
 There are several apartment buildings built on the old right-of-way.
 The wide right-of-way was revisited in the 2014 Toronto municipal election when John Tory's SmartTrack plan proposed heavy rail within the corridor and challenger Olivia Chow pointed out the existence of the buildings.
 Tory was elected, but the heavy rail proposal was dropped in 2016 in favour of extending the Eglinton Crosstown LRT project west to the city limits bordering Mississauga.